-Build your skills to launch a rewarding career where you can make a difference in the lives of individuals who have special needs – without having to leave your home community.
+Build your skills to launch a rewarding career where you can make a difference in the lives of individuals who have intellectual disabilities – without having to leave your home community.

-The Developmental Services Worker – Alternate Delivery program is delivered as a combination of virtual video instruction, online courses, and field placement, a great option if you require flexibility in your College schedule.
+With the Developmental Services Worker – Alternate Delivery program, you can study to be a social worker online.
+The program is delivered as a combination of virtual video instruction, online courses, and field placement, a great option if you require flexibility in your College schedule.

-You'll first learn about the stages of human development, the types of developmental disabilities, and the range of community supports.
+You'll first learn about the stages of human development, and the range of community supports available for persons with developmental disabilities.
 In the following semesters, you will learn intervention techniques, person-centered planning, abnormal psychology/dual diagnosis, basic pharmacology, how to support people with autism, augmentative forms of communication, and prevention of and effective responses to people who have been abused.
-You will also develop the relationship building and critical thinking skills required to assist people with intellectual disabilities in identifying problems and solutions.
+As a developmental services worker, you will also develop the relationship building and critical thinking skills required to assist people with intellectual disabilities in identifying problems and solutions.

 You will come away from this program with many practical skills, including how to: